Riskified/dynamic-environment-docs/docs/getting-started/running.md

 :::note

 Before proceeding, ensure that you have followed the prerequisites outlined in the previous sections of this tutorial.
-You should have a functional Kubernetes cluster with the required dependencies and _Dynamic Environment_ deployed.
+You should have a functional Kubernetes cluster with the required dependencies, and _Dynamic Environment_ deployed.

 :::